matcracker/InventoryExchanger/README.md

 # InventoryExchanger
 Inventory Exchanger is a plugin that allows you to change inventory in same world and, if you want, you can enable a world-inventory feature.

-Its use is very simple .
-Use only /inve to change inventory (You have two inventories in the same world )

 +++ FEATURES +++

 Its use is very simple.
  - **/inve change** to change inventory (You have two inventories in the same world).
  - **/inve help** to show help page.